jclopeztavera/RepData_PeerAssessment1/Project_2/Rep_NOAA.md

 4. `BGN_DATE`: The reported date when each weather event was was first noticeable.
 5. `END_DATE`: The reported date when each weather event ceased.
 6. `EVTYPE`: The classification of each weather event as one of the 48 types defined by the NOAA.
-7. `FATALITIES`: The number of direct and indirect human lives lost due to ach weather event.
+7. `FATALITIES`: The number of direct and indirect human lives lost due to each weather event.
 8. `INJURIES`: The number of reported injuries caused by each weather event.
 9. `PROPDMG`: The cost of property damage in USD (raw)
 10. `PROPDMGEXP`: The powers of 10 by which `PROPDMG` shall be multiplied to arrive at the final property damage cost in USD.
-11. `CROPDMG`: The cost of aggricultural losses/damage in USD (raw)
+11. `CROPDMG`: The cost of agricultural losses/damage in USD (raw)
 12. `CROPDMGEXP`: The powers of 10 by which `CROPDMG` shall be multiplied to arrive at the final property damage cost in USD.

 Now, we subset the NOAA data set: